- Where to Stay

 Istanbul: the crucial bridge between East and West, both culturally and geographically.
 This city is known for straddling two continents, Europe and Asia, divided by the Bosphorus Strait.
 Formerly known as Byzantium and later Constantinople, it served as the capital of the Roman, Byzantine, Latin, and Ottoman Empires.
 Istanbul's neighbourhoods each offer their own unique charm, from the historic allure of Sultanahmet to the cosmopolitan buzz of Beyoğlu.
 Here is our guide to finding the best area to stay in Istanbul for your trip.

 When you visit Sultanahmet, you're stepping into the heart of Istanbul's history.
-This neighbourhood is a must-see for first-timers, packed with iconic sights.
+This neighborhood is a must-see for first-timers, packed with iconic sights, and some of the most atmospheric accommodations in Turkey.

 The Hagia Sophia, with its massive dome and intricate mosaics, stands as a testament to Byzantine architectural genius.
 Just across the square, the Blue Mosque (Sultan Ahmed Mosque) is a must-see with its six minarets and exquisite blue Iznik tiles.
 The sprawling Topkapi Palace, former residence of Ottoman sultans, offers a glimpse into the opulent lives of past rulers.